google/deepvariant/docs/deepvariant-exome-case-study.md

 ## Run `make_examples`

-In this step, we used the `--regions` flag to constrain the regions we processed to the extended RefSeq BED file:
+In this step, we used the `--regions` flag to constrain the regions we processed to the capture region BED file:

 ```bash
 ( time seq 0 $((N_SHARDS-1)) | \